 Gigi Trattoria

-Gigi is a family-run establishment that focuses on traditional Tuscan cuisine.
-Their homemade pasta earns the restaurant high praise as serving the best pasta in Lucca.
+Gigi is a family-run establishment that focuses on traditional cuisine.
+Their homemade pasta earns the highest praise.

 I Gelati di Piero

-Crowned the ‘King of Gelato’ in 2019, I Gelati di Piero is a family-owned shop that makes the best gelato in Lucca, Italy.
-Using local ingredients and creating innovative flavor combinations, every scoop is divine.
+Crowned the ‘King of Gelato’, I Gelati di Piero is a family-owned shop.
+Creating innovative flavor combinations with local ingredients, every scoop is divine.
 Pistachio is the most popular, but also try the Leopard!

 La Tana del Boia